karineek/AccelerQ/README.md

 docker run -dt dockerfile
 ```

-SKIP THIS PART, unless you wish to install the tool locally, outside DOCKER (not recommended, unless developing new parts).
+**SKIP THIS PART**, unless you wish to install the tool locally, outside DOCKER (not recommended, unless developing new parts).

 Before starting, install Python3.10.12 as the default on your system.
 ```